parasol-framework/parasol/readme.md

 ### Application Example

-Here's an example of a simple client application written in Fluid.
+This is an example of a simple client application written in Fluid.
 It loads an SVG file and displays the content in a window for the user.
 Notice that the SVG is parsed in one line of code and all resource cleanup is handled in the background by the garbage collector.
 You can find more example programs [here](examples/).

 ```Lua
    require 'gui'